codefresh-io/docs.codefresh.io/_docs/installation/hosted-runtime.md

      To compare with the latest version from Codefresh, [click here](https://github.com/codefresh-io/cli-v2/releases){:target="\_blank"}.
   * [Download the CLI]({{site.baseurl}}/docs/clients/csdp-cli/).

-1. Uninstall the failed hosted runtime:
+1. Uninstall the failed Hosted GitOps Runtime:
   `cf runtime uninstall codefresh-hosted --force`
   where:
-  `hosted-codefresh` is the name of your hosted runtime, automatically assigned by Codefresh.
+  `hosted-codefresh` is the name of your Hosted GitOps Runtime, automatically assigned by Codefresh.
 1. In the Codefresh UI, return to Codefresh [Home](https://g.codefresh.io/2.0/?time=LAST_7_DAYS){:target="\_blank"}.
 1. Refresh the page and start with _1.
 Provision hosted runtime_ above.

-### 2. Connect Git provider
+### Step 2: Connect Git provider
-Connect your hosted runtime to a Git provider for Codefresh to create the required Git repos.
+Connect your Hosted GitOps Runtime to a Git provider for Codefresh to create the required Git repos.
 First authorize access to your Git provider through an OAuth token, and then select the Git organizations or accounts in which to create the required Git repos.

 >Only authorized organizations are displayed in the list.
 To authorize organizations for the Codefresh application in GitHub, see [Authorize organizations/projects]({{site.baseurl}}/docs/administration/hosted-authorize-orgs/).